#ShiftThePower

 Impact

 The film was broadcast in full on Channel 4 News in the UK in March.
-It was also syndicated and released by media partners in Spain, Sierra Leone and upcoming in the US.
+It was also syndicated and released by media partners in Spain, Sierra Leone and the US.
 Cutdowns of the film have been viewed hundreds of thousands of times across social media.

 The film formed part of Fuller’s Motherhood edition, with an accompanying article exploring the cuts in more detail, and asking the question: Can Sierra Leone keep its mothers alive?

 It was screened to key donors and partners at a side event of the UN Commission on the Status of Women for International Women’s Day in March 2026.
-It is also scheduled to be screened in UK parliament to MPs, funders and development practitioners in the coming months to prompt a discussion on what can be done to fill the funding gap.